Top-Rated San Bernardino Car Accident Attorney

 How long do I have to file a car accident lawsuit in California?

 In California, the statute of limitations for filing a car accident lawsuit is generally two years from the date of the accident.
-This means you have two years to initiate legal action for personal injuries resulting from the accident.

 Are there exceptions to the California statute of limitations?

 Yes, there are some exceptions to the California statute of limitations after a car accident.
-These include:
+These include: Minors, government entities, delayed discovery of injuries, and mental incapacity.

 Do I need a lawyer for a minor car accident?

-If the accident resulted in no injuries, minimal property damage, and there’s clear agreement on fault, you might handle the claim directly with the insurance companies.
-However, it’s still wise to consult with a lawyer to understand your rights and ensure you’re not overlooking potential issues.
+It’s still wise to consult with a lawyer to understand your rights and ensure you’re not overlooking potential issues.

 What documents and evidence should I collect after an accident?

 After a car accident, gathering the right documents and evidence can help protect your rights and strengthen your claim.
-Here’s what you should collect:
+Here’s what you should collect: Police report, photos and videos, medical records and bills, witness information, repair estimates and receipts, insurance correspondence, and DMV SR-1 form.

-What if the other driver doesn’t have insurance?
+What if the driver doesn't have insurance?

 How much does it cost to hire a San Bernardino car accident lawyer?

-Hiring a San Bernardino car accident lawyer from Panish | Shea | Ravipudi LLP involves no upfront costs.
-We operate on a contingency fee basis, meaning you only pay if we secure compensation for you.
+The San Bernardino car accident lawyers from Panish | Shea | Ravipudi LLP operate on a contingency fee basis, meaning you only pay if we secure compensation for you.
 The attorney’s fee is a percentage of the settlement or judgment awarded, and this percentage is agreed upon before representation begins.
-If no recovery is made, you owe nothing.

 How long does it take to resolve a car accident claim?